arunpm/Technorip/README.md

 =========
 This was a private repo created for our first product in Technorip Semi-Autonomous Asset management robot for logistics and resource management (2012 - 2013)
->> Using Mechatronics Hardware, RF optimisations, controllers, embedded program and Machine learning based triangulation algorithms
+>> Using Mechatronics Hardware, RF optimisations, controllers, embedded program and Machine learning based collision detection and indoor mapping and triangulation algorithms

 #currently codes are not public
 #Project is not active